evolutics/iftree/README.md

 generated, nested in modules for folders.
 Their root module is `base`, which represents the base folder.

-Each variable is a reference to the corresponding element in the `ASSETS` array.
+Each variable is a reference to the corresponding element of the `ASSETS` array.

 Generated identifiers are subject to [name sanitization](#name-sanitization).
 Because of this, two files may map to the same identifier, causing an error